In the mood for some fresh and unique wild boar recipes?

 As far as I'm concerned, shanks are one of the best/most flavorful cuts of meat you can get.
 This recipe calls on the bold flavor of star anise, which is a great spice for game meat - especially wild boar.
 Since this is a working cut of meat, you'll want to make sure to braise this for a few hours to break down the tissue for a tender, savory dish.

-Donald Griffith from Palm Beach Gardens, FL sent us the following tip:
+Donald Griffith from Palm Beach Gardens, Florida sent us the following tip:

 Here is my recipe for removing that gaminess for wild hogs as well as any other wild meat.